 Phone number at the Senior Center: 719-784-6493

-The Florence Senior Community Center is a non-profit 501(c)3 organization, founded in 1979, to improve the quality of life for seniors in Eastern Fremont County by providing nutritious meals three times each week, including Meals-on-Wheels, and a safe familiar gathering place for social, charitable, recreational, cultural, educational and health related activities.
+The Florence Senior Community Center is a non-profit 501(c)3 organization, founded in 1979, to improve the quality of life for seniors in Fremont County and surrounding areas by providing nutritious meals three times each week, including Meals-on-Wheels, and a safe familiar gathering place for social, charitable, recreational, cultural, educational and health related activities.

 We also provide a meeting place for other local non-profit organizations that have no “home” of their own.
 We serve the entire community by opening all of our programs to both members and non-members of any age, nationality, color, race, creed, disability or economic standing.